top of page

 I am a Ph.D. candidate in Political Science at Emory University and will be on the 2025–26 academic job market.
 My research centers on group political behavior, public opinion, and social movements, with a particular focus on political economy and race and ethnic politics.

 I earned a B.A. in Economics from the University of Washington in 2019.
-Previously, I worked as a visual artist and bartender in Seattle, teaching drawing and painting at the Gage Academy of Art.
-One of my custom-painted pianos is permanently displayed at KING FM's lobby.
+Previously, I worked as a visual artist and bartender in Seattle, teaching drawing and painting at the Gage Academy of Art, Seattle Art Museum, and the Northwest African American Museum.

 As a first-generation college student, I am committed to mentorship, applied learning, and expanding political literacy.
 Outside academia, I enjoy walks with my dog and daughter and reading printed magazines.